 Whelan Energy Center

-Whelan Energy Center is a coal-fired power station owned and operated by Hastings Utilities near Hastings, Nebraska.
+Whelan Energy Center is a coal-fired power station owned and operated by Public Power Generation Agency, an entity formed by five public power utilities, including Heartland Consumers Power District.
+The plant is located near Hastings, Nebraska.

 - 1 Plant Data